palmacas/wiki-documents/docs/Sensor/mmWave_radar_sensor/mr60bha2-mmwave-kit/getting_started_with_mr60bha2.md

 This example demonstrates how to use the **MR60BHA2** sensor for human detection.

 :::caution
 Please make sure you have [upgrade the firmware](#module-firmware-upgrade) of MR60BHA2 module to the latest version.
+The latest firmware adds human presence detection and human object related functions.
 :::

 ```cpp